-The bill seeks to enhance patients' rights regarding their health care information by improving access and establishing enforcement protections for its appropriate use.
+The proposed bill seeks to enhance patients' rights regarding their health care information by improving access and establishing enforcement protections for its appropriate use.
 It introduces a new section to chapter 70.02 RCW, allowing health care providers and facilities to charge a reasonable fee for providing health care information, capped at $50 for certain individuals, including patients and their representatives.
-The Department of Social and Health Services is mandated to create rules for determining these fees based on actual costs rather than a per-page calculation, reflecting the shift towards electronic health records.
-Additionally, the bill amends existing sections of RCW 70.02 to update definitions and clarify the responsibilities of health care providers, particularly regarding patient authorization for disclosing health care information.
+The bill mandates the Department of Social and Health Services to create rules for determining these fees based on actual costs rather than a per-page calculation, reflecting the shift towards electronic health records.
+Additionally, it amends existing sections of RCW 70.02 to update definitions and clarify health care providers' responsibilities, particularly regarding patient authorization for disclosing health care information.

 Statutes affected: Original Bill: 70.02.010, 71.24.025, 70.02.080, 70.02.090, 70.02.170, 70.02.220